suborbital/docs/website/docs/se2/get-started.md

 PROXY: local tunnel to function editor started

-Press enter to launch the local Compute REPL...
+Press enter to launch the local SE2 REPL...

 1. Create or edit a function